For the Territory field, select the country you were in when you created the content.

-- You’re in Italy, and you shoot a model holding an American flag: Italy is the territory.
+- You’re in Italy, and you take a photo of a model holding an American flag: Italy is the territory.
 You can put “American flag” in the keywords.

-- You’re in international waters or on a flight: Choose the country you departed from or the one closest to where you’re shooting.
+- You’re in international waters or on a flight: Choose the country you departed from or the one closest to where you’re creating.